 - Ask students to number on a piece of paper: - 1.
 I would be VERY UNCOMFORTABLE - 2.
 I would be A LITTLE UNCOMFORTABLE - 3.
 I would be PRETTY UNCOMFORTABLE - 4.
 I would be VERY COMFORTABLE - Tell students you are going to read some statements about ways they could be an ally to Robert. - When you read each statement they will quietly and individually think which statement most pertains to them.
+They may stand up next to the statement that best describes how they would feel taking the action.
 Tell the students that there is not a right or wrong way to respond.
-Engage in discussion about what makes it hard or easy to be an ally for someone.
-Repeat this for each statement. - Talk to Robert individually and tell him that you are sorry that people are calling him names and using phrases like, "this is so gay". - Talk to Robert and ask him what he thinks would help people stop name-calling, Offer to help him.
-When you hear a person say something like, "That's so gay" say, "It's not OK to say that.
+After you read each statement and the students have chosen where they want to stand ask for some volunteers to say why they chose to stand where they did.
+Engage in discussion about what makes it hard or easy to stand up for someone.
+Repeat this for each statement. - Talk to Robert individually and tell him that you are sorry that people are calling him names and using phrases like, "this is so gay". - Talk to Robert and ask him what he thinks would help people stop name-calling, Offer to help him. - When you hear a person say something like, "That's so gay" say, "It's not OK to say that.
 Using the word gay like that hurts people's feelings." - Tell a teacher or another adult that you're bothered by the kind of words you're hearing other students use.
 Ask this adult to do something about the situation.